 Even just one end would do the trick.
 The Big Bang, if considered the beginning of time and space, would be a serious impediment to progress.
 Quantum Correctional Theories for General Relativity also point to the 'singularity' before a Big Bang, and are asking if there really was a beginning of existence – in other words, time.

-The Paradox Imposed by Linear Models of Space/Time
+Linear Models of Space/Time

 A linear model having defined ends means that any point along its length can be precisely extrapolated – leading to the impossibility of motion therein.